viieiiragui/to-do-list/README.md

 - Mark and unmark a task as complete
 - Remove a task from the list
 - Show task completion progress

-This is a project developed during the Ignite course 2022, presented by [@Rocketseat](https://github.com/Rocketseat).

 ## 📝 License